 I believe it says a great deal about a homeschool curriculum when we are doing night school on a Saturday night.
 In the summer.
 I will never forget that one afternoon a few years ago my children asked, “Are we doing American History tonight?”
 That would be Dave Raymond’s American History by Compass Classroom!
 The next day, right after lunch, we pull up Nana’s George Washington video art lesson and talk about all we’ve been learning about our first president.

 Free Planning Resources

-There is so much to complement Compass Classroom’s Antiquity, American History and Modernity.
+There is so much to complement Compass Classroom’s Antiquity, American History, Modernity, and Christendom.
 And much to match the learning already happening in your homeschool.
 Painting with Nana helps reinforce the understanding and comprehension of a subject you are studying.
 You can take your history learning to the next level and you will say, “I Drew It Then I Knew It!” with Nana’s offering of art lessons for all four eras of history!

 ChalkPastel.com offers Modern History, American Landmarks, Art in Space, Inventors plus the exclusive and growing sets of Presidents, Maps, Famous Artists and Composers.
 See how history and art match up, below:

 Antiquity – Ancients, Medieval, Knights & Crusaders, Composers, Maps

 American History – American History, American Landmarks, Inventors, Presidents, Composers, Famous Artists, Maps, Hymns

 Modernity – Modern History, Art in Space, Inventors, Presidents, Composers, Famous Artists, Maps, Hymns, Nature Studies